Skip to content

 Harvest III works with cashew farmers and processors, including farmers from indigenous communities living near protected forests, to provide training on post-harvest handling, grading, sun-drying, warehousing, food safety standards and market requirements.
 The programme then links Cambodian sellers with international buyers at trade fairs and other business matchmaking events.

-In a recent business expo and trade fairs in the United States organised by Harvest III, the Cambodia Cashew Federation and four Cambodian cashew export companies (Sebbakam Ker Chhnai Kroib Svay Chanty Chey Sambo [Chey Sambo], Handcrafted Stung Streng [HCST], Ample Agro Product, and Cashew Village) had an opportunity to meet and connect with new buyers in Long Beach, California and Chicago, Illinois.
+In a recent business expo and trade fairs in the United States organised by Harvest III, the Cambodia Cashew Federation and four Cambodian cashew export companies (Sebbakam Ker Chhnai Kroib Svay Chanty Chey Sambo [Chey Sambo], Handcrafted Cashew Nut Stung Streng [HCST], Ample Agro Product, and Cashew Village) had an opportunity to meet and connect with new buyers in Long Beach, California and Chicago, Illinois.
 Some have already received purchase orders from U.S. buyers.

 “Benefiting from this programme, Ample engaged with around 15 buyers, and received the first order of our three flavours of cashew kernels from U.S. buyers,” said Ms Sambath Kallyan, CEO of Ample Agro Product.
 “Several other buyers have requested to visit our processing facility in February 2024 just before the cashew harvest season.
 We are optimistic as we have a cashew processing facility that complies with international standards.”